Skip to main content

 Ferritin: the meaning of your ferritin value

-Ferritin is crucial for athletes as iron supports oxygen delivery to muscles.
+Ferritin is crucial for active individuals as iron supports oxygen delivery to muscles.
 Low iron stores can significantly impact endurance, recovery, and overall training capacity.

 Reference Ranges